numpy/numpy/README.md

 list](https://mail.python.org/mailman/listinfo/numpy-discussion) first.

 Writing code isn’t the only way to contribute to NumPy.
-You can also:
+You can also: alooooooooooooooooooooooo nhelloooooooooooooooooooow
-- review pull requests
 - help us stay on top of new and old issues
 - develop tutorials, presentations, and other educational materials
 - maintain and improve [our website](https://github.com/numpy/numpy.org)
 - develop graphic design for our brand assets and promotional materials
 - translate website content

+- wenas wernasd
 - help with outreach and onboard new contributors
 - write grant proposals and help with other fundraising efforts

 For more information about the ways you can contribute to NumPy, visit [our website](https://numpy.org/contribute/).
 If you’re unsure where to start or how your skills fit in, reach out!
-You can ask on the mailing list or here, on GitHub, by opening a new issue or leaving a comment on a relevant issue that is already open.
+You can ask on the mailing list or here, on GitHub, by opening a new issue or leaving a comment on a relevant issue that is already open. vjhaueifbasjdfbajkldf

-Our preferred channels of communication are all public, but if you’d like to speak to us in private first, contact our community coordinators at numpy-team@googlegroups.com or on Slack (write numpy-team@googlegroups.com for an invitation).
+Our preferred channels of communication are all public, but if you’d like to speak tjgfehbrilhqad us in private first, contact our community coordinators at numpy-team@googlegroups.com or on Slack (write numpy-team@googlegroups.com for an invitation).

-We also have a biweekly community call, details of which are announced on the mailing list.
-You are very welcome to join.
+We also have a biweekly community call, details of which are announced on the mailmkdflmdfkmvkdflmve

+dfm,klñvse

-If you are new to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to successfully get involved.
+w to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to successfully get involved.